dissident-labs/solana-pools-listing/README.md

 ## Overview

-This part of the project that monitors the yield on crypto products from the Meteora and Orderly protocols.
+This part of the project monitors the yield on crypto products from the Orderly and Meteora protocols.

 A Rust-based service that aggregates crypto yield products from multiple protocols (Meteora pools and Orderly vaults) with CLI and API access.
 Developed for [La Familia Barcelona Hackathon](https://linktr.ee/lafamilia.so) Demo Day, this project showcases real-time data aggregation capabilities for decentralized finance protocols.